Organizing Physics with Open Energy-Driven Systems: The Semantics of Open Energy-driven Systems

-\begin{definition} Let $\SmoothLens$ be the symmetric monoidal category of \textbf{$\Subm$-lenses} (\cite{spivak_Generalized_2019}), meaning its objects are given by submersions $p \colon \bar{X} \to X$ and denoted by $\lens{\bar{X}}{X}$ and its morphisms, denoted as below left, are given by pairs of dashed arrows as below right:
+\begin{definition} Let $\SmoothLens$ be the symmetric monoidal category of \textbf{$\Subm$-lenses}, defined in~\cite{spivak_Generalized_2019} as $\int \Subm^\op$, meaning its objects are given by submersions $p \colon \bar{X} \epito X$ and denoted by $\lens{\bar{X}}{X}$ and its 1-cells, denoted as below left, are given by pairs of dashed arrows as below right:

 The symmetric monoidal product of this category is given by fibrewise product of bundles. \end{definition}

 The reader might notice that the form of these $\Subm$-lenses is exactly that of the pullback map on covectors induced between the cotangent bundles by any smooth map, i.e.~if $f:X \to Y$ is a smooth map there is a corresponding lens